SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/configuration.md

 In the **Home dashboard** section, you can select how the home dashboard, that is, the landing page for this application, is treated.

-You can select if the customization of the home dashboard
+You can select one of the following options for the customization of the home dashboard:

-* is reflected throughout the entire tenant (the default)
+* It is reflected throughout the entire tenant (the default).
-* is only reflected in the current custom application
+* It is only reflected in the current custom application.
-* is only reflected in the current user.
+* It is only reflected in the current user.
 Note that this user then needs CREATE permission for the permission type "Inventory".

 #### Misc